 If someone had symptoms following a tick bite – or even years after a tick bite – but did not have a large bullseye rash, meningitis, facial paralysis, or encephalomyelitis, they were told they did not have Lyme disease.

-Poor Sensitivity of Traditional Lyme Tests
+Poor Sensitivity of Traditional Lyme Disease Testing

-However, if a physician considers Lyme as a possible diagnosis, the testing is so insensitive that many cases are missed.
-The traditional laboratory testing for Lyme disease is a two-tiered approach.
-This means an ELISA test is run first, and if it is positive, a second test called a western blot is performed.
-If the ELISA is negative, the sample does not get tested by western blot.
-The sensitivity of the ELISA test is so low that it reports a false-negative about half the time.
+If a physician is familiar with the many presentations of Lyme disease and considers Lyme disease as a possible diagnosis, standard laboratory testing has poor sensitivity so many cases are missed.
+The traditional laboratory test used to diagnose Lyme disease is a “two-tiered” test.
+This means an ELISA test is run first, and if it is positive, a second test called a western blot is performed to confirm the accuracy.
+If the ELISA test is negative, the western blot is not performed.
+The sensitivity of the ELISA test is so poor that it reports a false negative about half of the time.
 This means the more sensitive western blot never gets tested.